Find a Qualified Attorney Near You

 There are three main ways foreign nationals can get asylum:

-• The defensive process.
-Foreign nationals make use of defensive asylum if they are undergoing removal proceedings.
+- The defensive process: Foreign nationals make use of the defensive asylum process if they are undergoing removal or deportation proceedings.

-• Asylum merits interview after determination of positive credible fear.
-This happens if the person, initially in expedited removal proceedings, shows a reasonable fear of persecution or torture in their home country.
+- Asylum merits interview after determination of positive credible fear: This occurs if a person initially in expedited removal proceedings shows a reasonable fear of persecution or torture in their home country.

 Step-by-Step Process for Affirmative Asylum